-Scroll through the photos to see how to make 7 Minute Frosting with a stand mixer:
+How to make Seven Minute Frosting with a stand mixer:

-Tips for making and storing Seven Minute Icing:
+Pastry Chef Tips for making Seven Minute Icing:

 - I always use fresh egg whites.
 If you use pasteurized egg whites from a carton make sure the package says they can be used for meringue.
 Some markets sell pasteurized eggs still in the shell, those can also be used for this recipe.

 - Make sure your mixing bowl is absolutely clean.
 If there’s a trace of grease or egg yolk the whites won’t whip properly.